How Artificial Intelligence Help Doctors Diagnose Mesothelioma

 A team of researchers at Harvard Medical School observed a 2.9 percent error rate in an AI model that examed breast cancer diagnoses from biopsy slide images.
 The study also found pairing the deep learning AI technology with a pathologist’s inputs showed an error rate as low as 0.5 percent.

 Last October, researchers at Owkin, a software company from New York, created a deep-learning program called MesoNet.
-The program can identify potential mesothelioma occurrences in patients by scanning and interpreting tissue samples.
+The program can identify potential patient mesothelioma occurrences by scanning and interpreting tissue samples.

 Google Health and DeepMind, a computer programming company, joined forces to produce an AI algorithm that accurately detects breast cancer.
 A study tested the technology on mammogram images from female patients in the U.S. and U.K. Results suggested the technology performed better than human radiologists.